Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Connection and Second-Order Response

 We can compare Eq.~\eqref{eq:ff_connection_final} with the definition of the Christoffel symbols computed from the noninteracting $\kk$-dependent metric tensor in Ref.~\cite{ahn2020lowfrequency}.
 These were defined, using the $\kk$-dependent quantum metric for noninteracting systems in Eq.~\eqref{eq: free-fermion many-body quantum metric} (and recalling that the sign convention for $\Gamma$ is set by noting that $g^{\mu\nu}_\mathrm{q.s.}$ is a metric and not an inverse metric) as

-We see then that in the zero temperature, noninteracting limit that the Bures connection Eq.~\eqref{eq:ff_connection_final} can be written as $-A_\mu A_\nu A_\lambda \Gamma^{\mu \nu \lambda}$ which coincides with the \textit{symmetric} part of the noninteracting Christoffel symbols.
+We see then that in the zero temperature, noninteracting limit, the Bures connection Eq.~\eqref{eq:ff_connection_final} can be written as $-A_\mu A_\nu A_\lambda \Gamma^{\mu \nu \lambda}$ which coincides with the \textit{symmetric} part of the noninteracting Christoffel symbols.
+Thus, in the noninteracting limit our results are consistent with the interpretation of the symmetrized Bures connection as the quantum metric dipole~\cite{mitscherling2024gauge}.

 As such, our general expressions Eqs.~\eqref{eq: star 1}, \eqref{eq: star 3}, and \eqref{eq: star 2} for the quasistatic Bures connection generalize the noninteracting Christoffel symbols to finite temperature, and to general interacting systems.
-For band insulators, all bands are either fully occupied or unoccupied, and the range of the $\kk$ summation is the full first Brillouin zone (BZ).
-In this case, using the periodicity of $r^\mu_\kk$ in the first BZ, the sum in Eq.~\eqref{eq:ff_connection_final} vanishes and the Bures connection is zero.
-For metals or semimetals, however, we see that the quasistatic Bures connection can be expressed as a Fermi surface integral.
+The sum over $\mathbf{k}$ in Eq.~\eqref{eq: sum_christoffel} becomes the integral over $\mathbf{k}$ in the thermodynamic limit.
+Since the integrand consists of total derivatives with respect to $\kk$, the quasistatic Bures connection $\Gamma^{\mu \nu \lambda}$ can be expressed as a boundary term, i.e., the Fermi surface integral for metals or semimetals, due to partially filled bands.
+However, for band insulators, there is no Fermi surface and all bands are either fully occupied or unoccupied, so the range of the $\kk$ integral is the full first Brillouin zone.
+In this case, using the periodicity of $r^\mu_\kk$ in the first Brillouin zone, the sum in Eq.~\eqref{eq: sum_christoffel} vanishes and the Bures connection is zero.

 Finally, we comment on the relation of our symmetrized quasistatic Bures connection and recently-introduced approximate geometric sum rules for the nonlinear shift current in noninteracting systems~\cite{cook2017design,ahn2020lowfrequency,avdoshkin2024multi}.
 For noninteracting systems, the steady-state DC current generated by an oscillating electric field, and can be expressed as ~\cite{ahn2020lowfrequency}